The Foreman Transcripts

 Superintendent for Five Civilized Tribes, twenty volumes

 The twenty volumes of the Foreman Transcripts: Superintendents for the Five Civilized Tribes contain transcriptions of original records that were created by Indian agents and superintendents who worked closely with tribal members in the nineteenth and early twentieth century.
-The records were stored in the federal building in Muskogee, Oklahoma, before the collection was brought to the Oklahoma Historical Building in Oklahoma City by an act of Congress on March 24, 1934.
-The collection as a whole is known as the Indian Archives Collection at the Oklahoma Historical Society Research Division.
-These bound volumes do not include every document within the Indian Archives Collection but are primarily transcriptions of documents selected by Grant Foreman.
+The records were stored in the federal building in Muskogee, Oklahoma, before the archives were brought to the Oklahoma Historical Building in Oklahoma City by an act of Congress on March 24, 1934.
+The collection as a whole is known as the American Indian Archives at the Oklahoma Historical Society Research Division.
+These bound volumes do not include every document within the American Indian Archives but are primarily transcriptions of documents selected by Grant Foreman.
 The volumes are mostly separated by tribe and topic, although there is some cross-referencing with other tribes and tribal members relating to foreign affairs.

 View Volumes 1–20